-This year, the Dodd Walls Center has collaborated with the Otago Museum on the Extreme Science II project to bring science to the most remote parts of New Zealand.
+This year, DWC has collaborated with the Otago Museum on the Extreme Science II project to bring science to the most remote parts of New Zealand.
 Over the last two months the team has visited Northland, the West Coast of the South Island and Great Barrier Island!

 Andy of the DWC talks about colour changing and fluorescent chemistry to students of Opua school in Northland.